mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

  })
 ```

-This reduces the API surface and let you define variants in other slots of the component.
+This reduces the API surface and lets you define variants in other slots of the component.

 ## Pigment CSS integration (optional)